triciamarier/triciamarier.github.io/essays/not-the-end.md

   - Agile Project Management
 ---

 At the start of my final year in college, I began thinking more seriously of what I would do once I graduated.
 With some hesitation, I would say I was not entirely sure as there are so many choices and decisions that I felt I needed to make.
 Not having a plan is scary.
-I then took ICS314, a software engineering class.
-I never expected to learn things in this course that could be applied in places beyond web application development.
+I then took ICS314, a software engineering class, and I never expected to learn things in this course that could be applied in places beyond web application development.

 ## Design Patterns